 Most counties in Florida, including Hillsborough County, have set and issued a standard and arbitrary bond schedule for the vast majority of charges.
 This schedule was developed to allow an individual to be released the day of his or her arrest and before appearing in court, where conditions of pretrial release are more appropriately considered by a judge.

 Unfortunately, this standard bond schedule arbitrarily sets bond for these crimes extremely high without taking into account the significant ties the defendant has to the community, the defendant’s good character and/or weaknesses in the government’s case.
 Once a standard scheduled bond is set upon a person’s arrest, it will not be lowered unless an attorney files a motion with the court to reduce bond/bail.
 Many defendants pay outrageously high bonds because they didn’t know a motion could be quickly filed to lower the bond or that they could seek release on their own recognizance, or ROR.

-At Escobar & Associates, we recognize that the bond hearing is one of the most important early stages of any criminal case.
+At Escobar, Michaels & Associates, we recognize that the bond hearing is one of the most important early stages of any criminal case.
 Our Tampa criminal defense attorneys will quickly schedule a bond hearing and show the judge why you are a strong candidate for ROR or a lower bond.
 At a bond hearing, the judge will want to see evidence that the defendant will appear at all court dates.
 To that end, our lawyers will present evidence to show that you are a strong candidate for release on your own recognizance or a lower bond.
 Factors that could lead to a reduction in bail include:

 - Family in the area and other local ties